 - Tailored to the business.

 - Regularly reviewed/updated.

 - Fully supported by management.

-We have a free EMCP whitepaper download that outlines all the necessary components of an EMCP and helps you get started creating your own.
+We have a free ECP whitepaper download that outlines all the necessary components of an EMCP and helps you get started creating your own.
 Additionally, Shipping Solutions software has a shipment log that helps you create a paper trail for every transaction you enter.
 You can schedule a free demo of the software here.